realandrew/andrewsblogrocks/content/posts/bitcoin-and-pow-the-superior-protocols.md

 draft: false
 ---

 1/12/25 Update: This article was written awhile ago.
 While I still agree with what I wrote I think it's not at a depth I'm happy with.
-If I have the time I would like to write a much more comprehensive, in-depth article with plenty of footnotes & citations arguing in favor of Bitcoin.
-If I ever find the time I might.
+If I can find the time I would like to write a much more comprehensive, in-depth article with plenty of footnotes & citations.

 First, let me start by saying I can't claim to be unbiased here.
 I'm a bit of a "Bitcoin maxi" (though I usually don't use that term).
 However, I've been following Bitcoin/cryptocurrencies since a whole bitcoin was only a few hundred US dollars (i.e. somewhere around 7 years now).